Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Theoretical Framework and Pseudo-Structural Representation

-\begin{remark} We considered the RRMAR with one lag for notational clarity.
+\begin{rmk} The RRMAR has been presented with a single lag for notational clarity.
 The correspondence between the RRMAR and the pseudo-structural form also holds for multiple \(p\) lags.
-For a setting with multiple lags, the matrix \(\boldsymbol{\Omega}\) would remain the same while \(\boldsymbol{\Pi}\) would need to be generalized to \(\{\boldsymbol{\Pi}_i\}_{i=1}^p\), each with a block structure analogous to the one above and with \(\boldsymbol{\Pi}_i\)'s lower block equal to \((\mathbf{U}_{4,i}\otimes\mathbf{U}_{3,i})^\top\).
-A companion form can then be constructed, and details for this companion form are given in Appendix \ref{sec:companionform}. \end{remark}
+For a setting with multiple lags, the matrix \(\boldsymbol{\Omega}\) would remain the same while \(\boldsymbol{\Pi}\) would need to be generalized to \(\{\boldsymbol{\Pi}_i\}_{i=1}^p\), each with a block structure analogous to the one above, where the lower block of \(\boldsymbol{\Pi}_i\) equals \((\mathbf{U}_{4,i}\otimes\mathbf{U}_{3,i})^\top\).
+A companion form can then be constructed, and details for this companion form are given in Appendix \ref{sec:companionform}. \end{rmk}